arifinhabibi/arifinhabibi/README.md

 - 💬 Ask me about **react, vue, tailwind, laravel**

-- 📫 How to reach me **arifinhabibi76@gmail.com**
+- 📫 How to reach me **arifinhabibi94@gmail.com**

-- ⚡ Fun fact **on error program sometimes i get a frustation but i always back to code and never give up of all challenges program**
+- ⚡ Fun fact **if error program sometimes i get a frustation but i always back to code and never give up of all challenges program**

 <h3 align="left">Connect with me:</h3>
 <p align="left">